1973–74 ABA season

 The 1973–74 ABA season was the seventh season of the American Basketball Association.
 The New York Nets won the ABA championship, 4 games to 1 over the Utah Stars.

 Only one franchise move occurred from the previous season, and it stayed in state.
-The Dallas Chaparrals were purchased by Angelo Drossos and were moved to San Antonio and re-named the San Antonio Spurs.
+The Dallas Chaparrals were purchased by Angelo Drossos and were moved to San Antonio and renamed the San Antonio Spurs.